alberto-lazari/masters-thesis/chapters/implementation.typ

 This abstraction ensures safe and robust permission states handling, validation, and transitions, while simplifying integration with the management core component.

-This class also simplifies interactions with the state persistence, providing utility methods for simplifying its tasks by hiding the complexity of the permission state logic.
+This class also interacts with the state persistence, providing utility methods for simplifying its tasks by hiding the complexity of the permission state logic.

 The main features it provides are: